 Timetable / Hours

 For the full-time route, teaching hours will take place Monday to Friday.
-Attendance on occasional Saturdays is required for the Case Studies module and evening attendance is required for some modules.
+Attendance in the evening is required for some modules.
 In general students complete 30 ECTS in Semester 1 (Sept-Jan), 30 in Semester 2 (Feb-May) and 30 in Semester 3 (Sept-Jan) for the dissertation.
 For those who wish to complete in one calendar year the dissertation can be taken over the summer months (June-Sept) with approval.

 For the part-time route, teaching will be in the evening with classes starting at 18.30.
 Attendance on Saturdays is required for some critical skills modules.
 Part-time students can progress through the programme at their own pace.
 The recommended pathway to complete the part-time programme in 2 years requires either attendance for two evenings with Saturdays per week or for three evenings per week in each semester.